pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part1.rst

 Make sure you have the latest patches applied to the compiler.
 A number of things to consider or try are:

-1. Compile with the the :option:`-static -nothreads` flags.
+1. Compile with the the :command:`-static -nothreads` flags.
 2. Set your stacksize to a large value (but a far too large value may be problematic, too), e.g.